Skip to main content

 Stephen J. Cole, Enrique Martínez García and Eric Sims

-Abstract: This paper studies the effectiveness of forward guidance when central banks have imperfect credibility.
-Exploiting unique survey-based measures of expected inflation, output growth and interest rates, we estimate a small-scale New Keynesian model for the United States and other G7 countries plus Spain allowing for deviations from full information rational expectations.
-In our model, the key parameter that aggregates heterogeneous expectations captures the central bank's credibility and affects the overall effectiveness of forward guidance.
-We find that the central banks of the U.S., the U.K., Germany and other major advanced economies have similar levels of credibility (albeit far from full credibility); however, Japan's central bank credibility is much lower.
-For each country, our measure of credibility has declined over time, making forward guidance less effective.
-In a counterfactual analysis, we document that inflation would have been significantly higher, and the zero lower bound on short-term interest rates much less of an issue, in the wake of the Global Financial Crisis had the public perceived central bank forward guidance statements to be perfectly credible.
-Moreover, inflation would have declined more, and somewhat faster, with perfect credibility in the wake of the inflation surge post-COVID-19.
+Abstract: This paper studies the effectiveness of forward guidance when central banks face private agents with heterogeneous expectations allowing for a degree of bounded rationality.
+Exploiting unique survey-based measures of expected inflation, output growth and interest rates, we estimate a small-scale New Keynesian model with forward guidance shocks for the United States and the other G7 countries plus Spain.
+We find that the share of fully-informed rational expectations (FIRE) agents in aggregate expectations is similar for the U.S., the U.K., Germany and other major advanced economies (albeit far from one); however, Japan’s share is much lower.
+For each country, the estimate of the share of FIRE agents has declined over time as VAR-based expectations—the heuristic approach assumed under bounded rationality—became more prominent in explaining the more recent data.
+Forward guidance has correspondingly grown less effective.
+In a counterfactual analysis, we document that, in the wake of the global financial crisis, inflation would have been significantly higher and the zero lower bound on short-term interest rates much less of a constraint had the public fully incorporated central banks’ forward guidance statements as FIRE agents do.
+Moreover, inflation would have declined more, and somewhat faster, in the wake of the post-COVID-19 inflation surge as well.

 Read the paper | See all working papers